Philippians 4:7

 These things I have spoken to you, so that in Me you may have peace.
 In the world you have tribulation (and trials and distress and frustration), but take courage (be of good cheer, be confident and courageous in face of danger); I have overcome the world.
 (I have deprived it of power to harm you and have conquered it for you)" (Jn16:33)

-"Without Christ Jesus this peace would not exist; without Christ Jesus this peace, even where it has existed, cannot be maintained.
-Daily visits from the Savior, continual lookings by the eye of faith to him that bled upon the cross, continual drawings from his ever-flowing fountain, make this peace broad, and long, and enduring.
+Spurgeon adds that "Without Christ Jesus this peace would not exist; without Christ Jesus this peace, even where it has existed, cannot be maintained.
+Daily visits from the Savior, continual lookings by the eye of faith to Him that bled upon the cross, continual drawings from His ever-flowing fountain, make this peace broad, and long, and enduring.
 But take Christ Jesus, the channel of our peace away, and it fades and dies, and droops, and comes to nought.
 A Christian hath no peace with God except through the atonement of his Lord Jesus Christ."

 The result of believing prayer is that the peace of God will stand like a sentinel on guard upon our hearts.
 The way to peace is in prayer to entrust ourselves and all whom we hold dear to the loving hands of God.